tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Transactions_intl.md

 ## Filtering by time

 ![](https://main.qcloudimg.com/raw/4c305f45e2903fae1abafc2a2dbf223d.png)
-You can select This month, Last month, This quarter or Last quarter to view Transactions for the corresponding period.
+You can select This Month, Last Month, This Quarter or Last Quarter to view Transactions for the corresponding period.
 You can also specify a time range to view Transactions for the specified time range.
 ￼

 ## Viewing transaction times in forward order or backward order